 Frangokastello Beach: The sandy beach in front of the Frangokastello castle.
 The sea is very shallow and it is ideal for little children.

 Marathi Beach: Approximately 12km from Chania in the East, you will find the small fine sandy beach of Marathi.
 The beach is very popular and frequented much by locals especially on weekends because of the shallow water, which is ideal for small children.

 Kalyves Beach: This is a picturesque tourist resort close to Chania Town.
 Well-developed with many tourist facilities, Kalyves has a long, golden beach.

-Almyrida Beach: This charming little fishing and coastal village offers a nice sandy beach and waterfront tavernas and cafes.
+Almyrida Beach: This charming little fishing and the coastal village offer a nice sandy beach and waterfront tavernas and cafes.

-Souda Cruise: Enjoy the largest natural harbour in the Mediterranean, Souda bay, sailing in the Balos Express.
+Souda Cruise: Enjoy the largest natural harbor in the Mediterranean, Souda Bay, sailing in the Balos Express.
 You’ll get a chance to swim in the deep blue waters of the bay, and enjoy lunch on board!

 Transfer to the port and back is included.

 Gramvoussa: Take a boat from the port of Kissamos and head to Gramvoussa, where you can explore the ruins of an old Venetian fortress, and then sail off again to the lagoon of Balos.

 Gavdos: The biggest of all the satellite islands and the only one with a permanent population (approximately 45 people living on 50.4 km of land).
 You can go to Gavdos on ferries and postal ships the whole year-round.
 Gavdos has little tourism and enjoys a traditional life.
 There is a very basic shop, some tavernas and a few rooms to rent.
 Most tourists in Gavdos camp out at the beach.
 Ferries sail most frequently from Chora Sfakia, but you can also catch a ferry from Paleochora.